SOFTS-London cocoa consolidates just below record peak

-LONDON, Oct 18 (Reuters) - London cocoa futures on ICE were marginally lower as the market consolidated just below the prior session's recent peak while raw sugar prices also fell.
+NEW YORK, Oct 18 (Reuters) - London cocoa futures on ICE were marginally lower as the market consolidated just below the prior session's recent peak, while raw sugar prices were little changed.

 COCOA